ndmalc/argparse_param_types/README.md

 ## Changelog

 - Add missing dependencies in pyproject (dependencies not automatically installed when pip install)
+- Add a `logs` flag on each param type to allow function nesting without erroneous error logging

 #### 0.0.2
 - Refactor to be PEP8 compliant, improve/add documentation, add type hinting